 The Lower Clark Fork Watershed Group first started work developing the Thompson River Watershed Restoration Plan in January 2017.
 In February, a stakeholder meeting was held with primary land managers and local government entities in the drainage to guide the planning process.

-Throughout the year, the Lower Clark Fork Watershed Group will be working to collect input from stakeholders on further or more specific priorities for work in the Thompson River watershed and incorporating it into a Watershed Restoration Plan.
-The goal is to complete this planning document by the end of 2017, so that we can then work toward implementing on-the-ground projects that benefit the Thompson River and its tributaries, and are in line with the priorities of a diverse group of stakeholders.
-The Thompson River Watershed Restoration Plan will be a living document, and will updated regularly into the future to reflect the changing priorities of involved stakeholders, work already accomplished, and any new concerns that provide impetus for future work.
+Throughout the year, the Lower Clark Fork Watershed Group worked to collect input from stakeholders on specific priorities for work in the Thompson River watershed and incorporated it into the Thompson River Watershed Restoration Plan.
+An initial draft was completed in November and reviewed by stakeholders.
+A final draft, incorporating the input received from stakeholders on the initial draft was submitted to DEQ at the end of January.
+The plan was accepted in February 2018 and finalized in March 2018.
+The Thompson River Watershed Restoration Plan will be a living document, and will be updated regularly into the future to reflect the changing priorities of involved stakeholders, work already accomplished, and any new concerns that provide impetus for future work.

 - Thompson River Watershed Restoration Plan – March 2018 Update

 - Thompson River Watershed Restoration Plan – February 2018 Update

 - Thompson River Watershed Restoration Plan – December 2017 Update

 - Thompson River Watershed Restoration Plan – November 2017 Update

 - Thompson River Watershed Restoration Plan – October 2017 Update

 - Thompson River Watershed Restoration Plan – August 2017 Update